febo/pinocchio/README.md

 ## Features

 * Zero dependencies and `no_std` crate
-* Efficient `entrypoint!` definition – no copies or allocations
+* Efficient `entrypoint!` macro – no copies or allocations
 * Improved CU consumption of cross-program invocations

 ## Getting started